mkwatson/webcore-extension/COMMIT.md

 npm run c -- feat "completely redesign API" "BREAKING CHANGE: This changes the core API interface"
 ```

-This will trigger a MAJOR version increment.
+This will trigger a MAJOR version increment (or a MINOR increment if still in 0.x.x development phase).

 ## 📚 Examples